jrl589/fresh_tomatoes/README.md

 ## Navigating the website

-- Click a title to view the movies description
+- Click a title to view the movies' description
 - Click on a poster image to view the trailer in a modal